-Should you see a cluster of boxelders scurrying across the floor, resist the urge to stomp on them.
+If you see a cluster of boxelders scurrying across the floor, just like the tiny bugs in bathroom, resist the urge to stomp on them.
 Doing so will stain your floor, leaving you with a difficult mess to clean up and doing nothing to mitigate the actual infestation.
 Instead of crushing the bugs, try vacuuming them up.
 Vacuuming up boxelder bugs is an effective, clean way of trapping the insect without leaving a pesky stain behind.
 You may want to opt for a shop vac due to the volume of bugs you may encounter.

 Once vacuuming is complete, be sure to dispose of the bugs in a secure manner, such as emptying the shop vac into a double-sealed, industrial-strength contractor’s bag.
 Another option is to apply an insecticide to the body of the shop vac so that the bugs die immediately upon contact.
 Of course, there are certain risks when using a chemical insecticide, so make sure you exercise caution and read all of the directions carefully before proceeding.

 If vacuuming, sealing off your property and spraying the bugs with the diluted solution of soap and water is not doing the trick, you may opt to try a different approach to getting rid of a boxelder bug infestation.
 At any hardware store, you can purchase a chemical insecticide, fogger or powder that will kill the bugs upon contact.
 However, there are certain risks associated with using a chemical insecticide.